4GeeksAcademy/machine-learning-content/07-ml_deploy/deploy-model-using-streamlit-and-heroku.md

 ![Streamlit slider](https://github.com/4GeeksAcademy/machine-learning-content/blob/master/assets/streamlit2.jpg?raw=true)

 3. **Reuse data and computations.** What happens if you download a lot of data or perform complex calculations?
 The key is to reuse information between runs safely.
-Streamlit introduces a caching primitive that acts as a default persistent and immutable data store, allowing Streamlit applications to reuse information safely and effortlessly.
+Streamlit introduces a caching feature that acts as a default persistent and immutable data store, allowing Streamlit applications to reuse information safely and effortlessly.
 Look at the following example:

 ```py
 import streamlit as st